 How do I register for the courses or retreats?

 What are the costs?

 See our courses and retreats pages for fees.
-Your place in the course or retreat is not reserved until we have received both your application and full fee.
+Your place in the course or retreat is not reserved until we have received both your application and the full payment.

 What is your cancellation policy?

-For MBSR, MBCT and retreats – A full refund (excluding $50 administration fee) is given until 30 days prior to the start of the course/retreat.
-50% refund is provided until 15 days prior to the start of the course/retreat.
-No refund is provided in the final 14 days prior to the course/retreat.
-For MBCT, if the personal interview already took place $150 for this will not be refunded.
+For MBSR, MBCT and retreats – A full refund (excluding the $50 administration fee) is given until 30 days before starting the course/retreat.
+50% refund is provided until 15 days before the beginning of the course/retreat.
+No refund is provided in the final 14 days before the course/retreat.
+For MBCT, if the personal interview already took place, $150 for this will not be refunded.

 What if I can't do yoga because of a physical condition?

-The Mindful Movement at the MBSR and MBCT programmes is very gentle, it is appropriate for all bodies and physical limitations.
-Its main focus is on developing body awareness, listening to the messages of the body about its limits, respecting this and working within our limits whatever they are.
+The Mindful Movement at the MBSR and MBCT programmes is very gentle.
+It is appropriate for all bodies and physical limitations.
+Its primary focus is on developing body awareness, listening to the body’s messages about its limits, respecting this and working within our limits, whatever they are.
 It is a practice that doesn’t aim to perfect postures and invites you instead to do it your way, which is the best way.

 What sort of people come to this course?